-Interim relief in arbitration functions like it does for court proceedings: it primarily serves to help preserve the status quo before the arbitration judgment is rendered.
-Thus, a party may request an injunction to prevent an activity it claims is in breach of contract or an order of attachment to prevent its adversaries from using funds that it may need to pay a judgment.
+For most jurisdictions, interim relief in arbitration functions like it does for court proceedings: it primarily serves to help preserve the status quo before the arbitration judgment is rendered.
+Thus, a party may request a court to issue an injunction to prevent an activity it claims is in breach of contract or an order of attachment to prevent its adversaries from using funds that it may need to pay a judgment in support of arbitration.
 Moreover, if the arbitrability of a dispute is at issue, a party might often move to stay other court proceedings pending a court's determination.